-Cell phones and personal electronic devices are only permitted in class with the stated permission of that teacher.
-Otherwise, cell phones and personal electronic devices should always be stored in the student's backpack out of view of the teacher and turned off.
+Cell phones and personal electronic devices should always be stored in the student's backpack out of view of the teacher and turned off.
 If a phone or electronic device is seen, then the phone or electronic device will be collected by the teacher or staff member.
-Then the teacher will inform the Principal and/or Dean of Academic Support and Accountability.
+Then the teacher will inform the Principal and Dean of Academic Support and Accountability.
 At no point are cell phones or other electronic devices permitted while standardized testing is in progress.
 Failure to observe this rule regarding standardized tests and electronic devices will result in immediate suspension, contact of parent/guardian, and turning the test over to the testing officials.

-Cristo Rey OKC does not permit the use of cell phones or electronic devices inside the chapel or at the workplace.
+Cristo Rey OKC does not permit the use of cell phones or electronic devices inside the cha pel or at the workplace.

-Cristo Rey OKC reserves the right to extend the area of prohibited cell phone and electronic device usage to any other section of its campus at its discretion.
+Cristo Rey OKC reserves the right to extend the area of prohibited cell phone and electronic devi ceusage to any other section of its campus at its discretion.
 If a student uses any electronic devices in these designated areas without permission, s/he will have the device confiscated and a parent/guardian must retrieve the device from a school administrator, regardless of whether it was observed or not.
 Supervisors at the student's workplace also will enforce this policy.